9 Vital Steps in Starting an E-commerce BusinessWritten by InvoiceBerry Team on December 20, 2021

 After completing the paperwork, the next step is to start putting together the online storefront.
 Like brick-and-mortar businesses, e-commerce brands must craft a head-turning display online to hook potential customers.
 They need to choose the right e-commerce platform to sell their products or services.

 Retail businesses can choose to sell on behemoth e-commerce platforms like Amazon or eBay.
+These are the most famous multi-vendor e-commerce website examples, but there are many more available.
 These channels receive thousands of visits a day, so it’s a great starting point for a budding small business.

 Or they can build their own e-commerce website where customers can purchase their goods.
 This is not only good for branding, but it also gives business owners complete freedom over their inventory and income.